-- our ability to compete successfully in the markets in which we operate; - our ability to manage supply chain disruptions and cost increases related to inflation; - fluctuations in commodity prices and our ability to pass on increased costs to our customers or hedge against such rising costs, and the impact of those increased prices on our volumes; - our ability to maintain favorable arrangements and relationships with our suppliers;
+- our and BlueTriton Brands' ability to complete the pending combination transaction on the anticipated terms and schedule, including the ability to obtain regulatory approval; - the risk that disruptions from the transaction will harm our business; - our ability to compete successfully in the markets in which we operate; - our ability to manage supply chain disruptions and cost increases related to inflation; - fluctuations in commodity prices and our ability to pass on increased costs to our customers or hedge against such rising costs, and the impact of those increased prices on our volumes; - our ability to maintain favorable arrangements and relationships with our suppliers; - our ability to manage our operations successfully; - currency fluctuations that adversely affect exchanges between currencies, including the U.S. dollar and the Canadian dollar; - the impact on our financial results from uncertainty in the financial markets and other adverse changes in general economic conditions, including inflation and interest rates; - any disruption to production at our manufacturing facilities; - our ability to maintain access to our water sources; - the impact of climate change on our business; - our ability to protect our intellectual property; - the seasonal nature of our business and the effect of adverse weather conditions; - the impact of national, regional and global events, including those of a political, economic, business and competitive nature such as the Russia/Ukraine war or the Israel/Hamas war; - the impact of a pandemic, such as COVID-19, related government actions and the Company's strategy in response thereto on our business, financial condition and results of operations; - our ability to fully realize the potential benefit of transactions or other strategic opportunities that we pursue, including the BlueTriton Transaction; - our ability to realize revenue and cost synergies of our acquisitions due to integration difficulties and other challenges;

-- our ability to manage our operations successfully; - currency fluctuations that adversely affect exchanges between currencies, including the U.S. dollar and the Canadian dollar; - the impact on our financial results from uncertainty in the financial markets and other adverse changes in general economic conditions, including inflation and interest rates; - any disruption to production at our manufacturing facilities; - our ability to maintain access to our water sources; - the impact of climate change on our business; - our ability to protect our intellectual property; - the seasonal nature of our business and the effect of adverse weather conditions; - the impact of national, regional and global events, including those of a political, economic, business and competitive nature such as the Russia/Ukraine war or the Israel/Hamas war; - the impact of a pandemic, such as COVID-19, related government actions and the Company's strategy in response thereto on our business, financial condition and results of operations; - our ability to fully realize the potential benefit of transactions or other strategic opportunities that we pursue; - our ability to realize revenue and cost synergies of our acquisitions due to integration difficulties and other challenges; - our exposure to intangible asset risk; - our ability to meet our obligations under our debt agreements, and risks of further increases to our indebtedness; - our ability to maintain compliance with the covenants and conditions under our debt agreements; - fluctuations in interest rates, which could increase our borrowing costs; - our ability to recruit, retain and integrate new management; - the impact of increased labor costs on our business; - our ability to renew our collective bargaining agreements from time to time on satisfactory terms; - disruptions in our information systems; - our ability to securely maintain our customers' confidential or credit card information, or other private data relating to our employees or our company; - compliance with product health and safety standards; - liability for injury or illness caused by the consumption of contaminated products; - liability and damage to our reputation as a result of litigation or legal proceedings; - changes in the legal and regulatory environment in which we operate; - our ability to adequately address the challenges and risks associated with our operations and address difficulties in complying with complex and overlapping laws and regulations, including the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act of 2010; - our ability to utilize tax attributes to offset future taxable income; - the impact on our tax obligations and effective tax rate arising from changes in local tax laws or countries adopting more aggressive interpretations of tax laws; - our ability to maintain our quarterly dividend; or - credit rating changes.
+- our exposure to intangible asset risk; - our ability to meet our obligations under our debt agreements, and risks of further increases to our indebtedness; - our ability to maintain compliance with the covenants and conditions under our debt agreements; - fluctuations in interest rates, which could increase our borrowing costs; - our ability to recruit, retain and integrate new management; - the impact of increased labor costs on our business; - our ability to renew our collective bargaining agreements from time to time on satisfactory terms; - disruptions in our information systems; - the potential occurrence of cyber-security breaches, cyber-security attacks and other technology outages and security incidents; - our ability to securely maintain our customers' confidential or credit card information, or other private data relating to our employees or our company; - compliance with product health and safety standards; - liability for injury or illness caused by the consumption of contaminated products; - liability and damage to our reputation as a result of litigation or legal proceedings; - changes in the legal and regulatory environment in which we operate; - our ability to adequately address the challenges and risks associated with our operations and address difficulties in complying with complex and overlapping laws and regulations, including the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act of 2010; - our ability to utilize tax attributes to offset future taxable income; - the impact on our tax obligations and effective tax rate arising from changes in local tax laws or countries adopting more aggressive interpretations of tax laws; - our ability to maintain our quarterly dividend; or - credit rating changes.